When you are planning a new clinic space, it’s important to be aware of the American Disabilities Act (ADA) rules for restrooms.

 Number of Restrooms Required to Comply with ADA

 So first we must determine the number of restrooms required.
 The International Building Code and Plumbing Codes together determine the number of restrooms.
-In planning for code compliance, first one must establish the occupancy type.
+In planning for code compliance, first one must establish the occupancy type or classification.
 This is determined based type use.
 A Chiropractic Office is classified as a “Type B – Business” under both Professional Services and/or Outpatient Clinic.
-The occupancy load of the Business Type is calculated on 100 gross square feet per person.
+The occupancy load of the Business Type is calculated on 100 gross square feet per person in the IBC 2015 codes.
 So a 2,000 square foot space would have occupancy load of 20 people.
+(PLEASE NOTE: Occupancy Load calculations have changed for those that have adopted the IBC 2018 codes.
+New codes base occupancy on use per area as opposed to the whole space).

 Furthermore, the ADA Regulations stipulate you need at least one ADA restroom per gender.
 Thus both restrooms in a space 2,500 square feet or less would need to be ADA sized, which is about 56 net square feet.

-There is an exception which states “In business and mercantile occupancies with a total floor area of 1,500 square feet or less, 1 toilet facility designed for use by no more than 1 person at a time shall satisfy the requirement for serving customers and employees of both sexes”.
+There is an exception in the 2012 IPC which states “In business and mercantile occupancies with a total floor area of 1,500 square feet or less, 1 toilet facility designed for use by no more than 1 person at a time shall satisfy the requirement for serving customers and employees of both sexes”.

 ADA Compliant Restroom Layout